ergochat/ergo/docs/MANUAL.md

 Let's go over some basics, for those new to Oragono.
 My name's Daniel, and I started the project (it was forked off a server called [Ergonomadic](https://github.com/edmund-huber/ergonomadic) that'd been around for a number of years).
 In addition to Oragono, I also do a lot of IRC specification work with the [various](https://modern.ircdocs.horse) [ircdocs](https://defs.ircdocs.horse) [projects](https://ircdocs.horse/specs/) and with the [IRCv3 Working Group](https://ircv3.net/).

-Oragono's a new IRC server, written from scratch.
-My main goals when starting the project was to write a server that:
+My main goals when starting the project were to write a server that:

 - Is fully-functional.
 - I can use to very easily prototype new [IRCv3](https://ircv3.net/) proposals and features.